yowjian/build/apps/tests/test1/partition_intent.md

-Variable `a` in `get_a()` is in ORANGE and can be shared with PURPLE Variable `b` in `get_b()` is in PURPLE and cannot be shared However, calculated EWMA can be shared from PURPLE to ORANGE Calculated EWMA must be available on ORANGE side (for printing there)
+Variable `a` in `get_a()` is in ORANGE and can be shared with PURPLE Variable `b` in `get_b()` is in PURPLE and cannot be shared Calculated EWMA must be available on ORANGE side (for printing there)

 Case 3:

-Variable `a` in `get_a()` is in ORANGE and cannot be shared Variable `b` in `get_b()` is in ORANGE and cannot be shared However, calculated EWMA can be shared from ORANGE to PURPLE Calculated EWMA must be available on PURPLE side (for printing there)
+Variable `a` in `get_a()` is in ORANGE and cannot be shared Variable `b` in `get_b()` is in ORANGE and cannot be shared EWMA is therefore computed on ORANGE and EWMA must be sharable to PURPLE.
+Calculated EWMA must be available on PURPLE side (for printing there)